BusFactor1Inc/evmas/README.md

 Evmas is a simple assembler for the EVM written in Common Lisp.

+Numbers are automatically pushed onto the stack with the appropriately sized push instruction.

+Strings are not supported as of yet.

 Labels are keywords and thus must be prefixed with a colon (:) and prefixed by the assembler op .label.
 Labels currently take up 4 bytes in the bytecode stream; I hope to add an optimizer for this in the